ripter/ColorSignal2D/README.md

 ## The Grid

 A ColorSignal2D program runs on a grid of infinate size.
+Each token on The Grid is processed each "tick".

 ## A Token

-A Token represents all of the data around a Colored Signal.
-A Symbol runs code when it is encountered on The Grid.
+A Token if the foundation of the language.
+It represents an item in The Grid that run code.
+Tokens can have two functions, a Tick and a Collide function.